 For example, if some of your business signage were to come loose and injure someone walking past the premises.
 If this were to happen, public liability insurance would pay the cost of compensating the individual and the legal expenses involved.
-Someone who works for you could also trigger a public liability claim against your business, if their actions at work injure a client or member of the public.
+Someone who works for you could also trigger a public liability claim against your business if their actions at work injured a client or a member of the public.

 If you have someone working for you, even if they’re an unpaid volunteer, contractor or temporary staff, you are usually legally required to have employers’ liability insurance.
 This is a legal requirement because you as a business are responsible for the health and safety of your employees while they’re at work, or on work premises.
 If they suffer an injury at work or become ill as a result of their working conditions, they could claim compensation from you.
 By insuring against this possibility, you protect yourself from costly compensation and legal fees.